ARodriguezHacks/travel-bucket-app/README.md

 # Installing

-Make sure you have installed Ruby and Ruby on Rails:
+Make sure you have installed Ruby and Ruby on Rails

 `git clone git@github.com/ARodriguezHacks/travel-bucket-app.git` or create a fork.